Self-Evidence

 By intuition I mean, not the wavering assurance of the senses, or the deceitful judgment of a misconstructed imagination, but a conception, formed by unclouded mental attention, so easy and distinct as to leave no room for doubt in regard to the thing we are understanding.
 (Id, Rule 7).

-This intuition is that which makes us accept something as “beyond reasonable doubt”.
-So for example, we can feel fairly certain that by taking a point out of a line one can draw a single second line parallel to this line; or that the square of any negative number is positive.
-These certainties have been called into question by the construction of imaginary numbers and non-Euclidean geometries.
+Intellectual intuition is what makes us accept something as “beyond reasonable doubt.
+For example, we can be fairly certain that if you take a point off a line, you can draw a single second line parallel to that line; or that the square of any negative number is positive.

 4. Consequences

-4.1 Conflict between sources of evidence
+4.1 Conflict between Sources of Evidence

 And another verse of the Qur’an: